stejsoftware/phpParticle/readme.md

 - GIT clone or download a zip of the repo and unzip into your project director
 - Rename `phpSpark.config.sample.php` to `phpSpark.config.php`
 - Set your access token and device id in `phpSpark.config.php`
-- (Optional) Copy and paste the code in `spark.firmware.cpp` into a new app in the Particle WebIDE & flash it to your core
-- (Optional) Run the any of the examples in the `examples` folder

 ## Usage